ably-labs/Club/README.md

-# Club
+# Club2D

 A video calling app which shows a virtual character instead of your real face, so you can chat anonymously.
 You can also move around the environment in 2D.
+Audio/ sound is not yet sent between clients.

 Note: # The code in server directory is not being used at the moment, it will probably be deleted/ heavily modified when I work on adding audio support efficiently.